valerieniloinsigh31/footnote-app/README.md

 ## Max length under 500 characters for both idea and footnotes
  As the focus of the website is on giving helpful nuggets on fast-occurring ideas as opposed to crossing the territory into elaborate collaboration/plagiarism.

- -Additional model for 'connect with my profile'...people who leave ideas will be able to set up a profile, containing only their ideas.
--Additional model 'Make this my favourite idea'...function of the FootNote website, users can choose one idea per per day as their favourite.
--Authentication-an additional future feature to be added is that only those who like the original idea will be able to leave a footnote-this will be to for website moderation purposes-the focus of the website is to focus on providing small nuggets of inspiration, a nod in the right direction as opposed to negative or frivolous vitriolic comments.

 ## Future Features